Stop chasing more… bigger… busier. When you embrace simple living, you can be content with what you have. Here’s how to start.

 What do we mean here?
 Rejecting what is unnecessarily complicated?
 Does that mean making life as easy as possible?

-No, because easy things often complicate life in their own way, because they are expensive and trap you in a certain lifestyle.
-If you decide to stop cooking and go out to eat for every meal, because it’s easy, you will likely find yourself in poor health and in credit card debt.
-Complicated?
-Yes indeed.
+No, because easy things often complicate life in their way, because they are expensive and trap you in a particular lifestyle.
+If you decide to stop cooking and go out to eat for every meal because it’s easy, you will likely find yourself in poor health and in credit card debt.

 Let’s think about some things in life that are complicated and would likely be rejected by someone looking for simplicity: